sayarghoshroy/Brill-Tagger-Illustration/README.md

 	Rule 9: Change tag from NN to JJ if JJ is an available tag and the tag of the next word is NN*

-4. 'hugely promising' : The problem arised since the Brown Dataset did not have "hugely" as a separate word and hence it got the NULL tag.
-By default, I assigned NNP tags to NULL values and hence this problem arose.
+4. <p align="justify">'hugely promising' : The problem arised since the Brown Dataset did not have "hugely" as a separate word and hence it got the NULL tag.
+By default, I assigned NNP tags to NULL values and hence this problem arose.</p>

-	Rule 10: For a word with a NULL tag, check if it ends with "ly" and if it is not the first word in the sentence, check if the first letter is lower case.
-If the above checks hold, Assign to the word the RB tag for adverbs.
+	<p align="justify">Rule 10: For a word with a NULL tag, check if it ends with "ly" and if it is not the first word in the sentence, check if the first letter is lower case.
+If the above checks hold, Assign to the word the RB tag for adverbs.</p>

 - These are the only 4 discrepancies found.
 And 4 new rules have been assigned to deal with these.

 - Note that these scenarios were not encountered in the the training data and hence could not be taken care of.

-- Another issue lies in determining whether the first word in a sentence starting with a capitalized letter is an NNP or not.
+- <p align="justify">Another issue lies in determining whether the first word in a sentence starting with a capitalized letter is an NNP or not.</p>

-- Suppose the word also exists as a NN, then we have to look at the discourse level to analyze whether it is an NNP or an NN.
-This is precisely the problem of Named Entity Recognition which is beyond the scope of our simple rule based disambiguation scheme.
+- <p align="justify">Suppose the word also exists as a NN, then we have to look at the discourse level to analyze whether it is an NNP or an NN.
+This is precisely the problem of Named Entity Recognition which is beyond the scope of our simple rule based disambiguation scheme.</p>

 ---